Far Infrared Thermal Therapy,

 therefore there is no damage to the body of any

-NOT burn or harm the body, only heal and
+burn or harm the body, but heal and strengthen it!

-of cancer therapy in which body tissue is exposed
+a type of cancer therapy in which body tissue is

 (1)